Discover the best way to learn Italian

 Our Italian app’s Grammar Review and Vocabulary Review ensure you learn the Italian language in phrases and understand how to structure them in sentences.
 Learn everything from basic Italian grammar for beginners to more advanced points.

 Get Italian conversation practice with our app’s dedicated feature.
-Test out your spoken Italian by messaging our community of native speakers, and improve with their feedback.
+Test out your Italian language by messaging our community of native speakers, and improve with their feedback.

 Here's what others love about Busuu